-This site assessment has found that two of the sites are appropriate for allocation for housing in the Neighbourhood Plan and a further site that could be suitable if the identified constraints could be resolved.
-Three of the sites are not considered suitable for allocation in the Neighbourhood Plan.
+This site assessment has found that there two of the sites are appropriate for allocation for housing in the Neighbourhood Plan and there are a further two sites that could be suitable if the identified constraints could be resolved.
+Two of the sites are not considered suitable for allocation in the Neighbourhood Plan.